Guide to app architecture

 Data access with use-cases

-If you choose to do the latter, it intensifies both the pros and cons listed above.
+If you choose to do the latter, it intensifies the earlier outlined pros and cons.
 Your application code will be extremely modular and testable, but it also adds a significant amount of unnecessary overhead.

 This method of adding use-cases is defined by the following rules: